-For UK tax exams, examinations falling within the year 1 June to 31 March will generally examine the Finance Act which was passed in the previous year.
-Therefore, exams falling in the year 1 June 2018 to 31 March 2019 will examine the Finance Act 2017 (which received Royal Assent on 27 April 2017) and any examinable legislation which is passed outside of the Finance Act before 31 July 2017.
+For UK tax exams, examinations falling within the period 1 June to 31 March will generally examine the Finance Act which was passed in the previous year.
+Therefore, exams falling in the period 1 June 2019 to 31 March 2020 will examine the Finance Act 2018 and any examinable legislation which is passed outside of the Finance Act before 31 July 2018.